seeing-earth/seeing-earth/README.md

 People want to contribute to these causes, but they lack actionable and contextual information for how *they* personally can make a difference.

-This is a coordination problem, it limits our capacity to build a better future.
+This is a coordination problem, and it limits our capacity to build a better future.

 The scope of this problem is worldwide — particularly concentrated in the Global North, where lifestyle and consumption choices lead to deforestation and ecosystem loss down the supply chain.